 The fairytale teller

-From being knee high to a grasshopper, they have always loved making up stories.
+Since being knee high to a grasshopper, these children have always loved making up stories.
 They often present you with their little book, poem, or new word they found.

 Always listen intently and value their gift.
 When they experiment with new big words they can’t yet spell, praise them.
 Save all their stories – you could have the next CS Lewis or JK Rowling on your hands.